fragaLY/blog/quarkus-reactive_vs_quarkus-reactive-native/QUARKUS-REACTIVE_VS_QUARKUS-REACTIVE-NATIVE.md

   - Native native executable,
-  manually using the micro base image, manually using the minimal base image, using a scratch base image, using the container-image extensions, using a Distroless base image, using buildpack;
+  manually using the micro base image, manually using the minimal base image, using a Distroless base image, using buildpack;
   - For the best-rated result of the native executable I will provide the results of compression using [UPX](https://quarkus.io/guides/upx) both for max and min compression.

-Hm, 15 approaches for only one framework.
-Nice one.

 Just do it.